Lauren Flax Yoga

 This paradox is the heart of the practice.
 Yoga exists at the place where things become their opposites.
 Yoga is in the blurry, gray space where yang becomes yin, where pleasure becomes pain, where fragile becomes indestructible, where discomfort becomes release, where the struggle becomes freedom.

-As one of my fellow teachers has stated more succinctly and perfectly than I could put it, “I’m always teaching yoga.”
+As one of my fellow teachers has stated more succinctly and perfectly than I can, “I’m always teaching yoga.”
 I AM always teaching yoga.
 There is the practice on the mat, and there is the practice off the mat, but really there is just the practice.
 Just yoga, yoking, union.
 Just life, fully present in that blurry space from which everything becomes clear.

 I no longer worry about making space for the practice in my life.
 My life is the practice.